Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $3.20

 Google Fit is among the best free running apps on mobile.
 It keeps track of a variety of things, including exercise, calories burned, and more.
 It also supports most wearable exercise trackers.
 Some of the big names are Wear OS, Nike+, Runkeeper, Strava, MyFitnessPal, Lifesum, and even Sleep As Android for sleep tracking.
-It has its flaws.
-However, the app is entirely free.
+It has its flaws, though the app is entirely free.
 It’s kind of hard to criticize a free app too much.
 It’s also a little bit simpler than some runners might like.
-Still, it’s a good jumping off point and a decent free fitness tracker.
+Still, it’s a good jumping-off point and a decent free fitness tracker.

 Map My Run